-Flint glass refers to the lead glass produced in the United States & the United Kingdom prior to the 1860s.
-It particularly is applied to the pressed pattern glass that was made from the 1820s through the 1860s.
-The term, "flint glass", was given to the better glassware that was perfected in England in the 1670s as it contained powdered flint added to the glass compound.
+Flint glass refers to glass made with powdered flint & later lead, produced in the United States & the United Kingdom from the 1820s through the 1860s.
+The term, "flint glass", was given to better glassware, perfected in England, because powdered flint was added to the glass formula to improve clarity.

-At a later date, lead was added and it was found that it gave the glass much more clarity, resonance, and weight.
-Soon after, flint was dropped from the glass mixture, but the name
+At a later date, a lead compound was added and it was found that it gave the glass much more clarity, resonance, and weight.
+Soon after, the powdered flint was dropped from the glass mixture, but the name was entrenched in vernacular.

-Prior to the early 1800s, glassware was made by labor an intensive hand blown method & expensive.
+Prior to the early 1800s, glassware was made by an intensive & expensive hand blown method.
 However in the

-1830s new innovations were made by pressing glass in molds.
+1820s a new invention led to pressing glass in molds.

 A magnificent flint glass water pitcher in the Tulip & Sawtooth pattern by Bryce, Richards & Co. ca 1854.

 The first pressed glass from the late 1820s was called "Lacy" glass (see article on lacy glass HERE) as the patterns were very intricate.
-The pressing methods gradually improved and by the 1840s, pressed glass was made in large quantities and was made affordable to the average household.
-This mass produced glass was certainly a part of the American Industrial Revolution and it was called "flint glass".
+All lacy glass contains flint or lead.
+The pressing methods gradually improved & by the late 1840s, pressed glass dishes were made in large quantities & became affordable to the average household in patterns such that different forms matched in design.
+This mass produced "flint glass" was certainly a part of the American Industrial Revolution.

 The pressed patterns from 1845 through 1865 evolved from plain, to geometric, to ribbed, and realistic and the number of forms available in each of the patterns increased.
 On the left is an early Argus pattern egg cup.
 (Read about egg cups HERE.)